| |

 |

-with some strategically placed water hazards and sand traps.
-The Desert
+hazards and sand traps.
+The Desert Course, as the name suggests, was built

-of exposed dirt is unique and somewhat frightening.
-However, hitting from
+The view of exposed dirt is unique and somewhat frightening.
+However,

-stroke.
-The Palm Course is shortest and easiest.
-Regarding the 18-hole
+the Palm Course is shortest and easiest, I decided to play the Desert

 |